Kate Howard: 2011–2014, 2018, 2020

-In September 2011, after almost a year off-screen, Kate (Sullivan) returned to Port Charles, resuming her role at Crimson.
-Since returning, Kate has been helping Sonny come to terms with his childhood abuse from his father.
+Kate (Sullivan) returns to Port Charles, resuming her role at Crimson.
+She helps Sonny come to terms with his childhood abuse from his father.
 The pair return to Bensonhurst in December, and spend Christmas together.
-They later decide to attempt a reconciliation and slowly re-build their relationship.

-Kate admits to Sonny that whenever she's leaving town, she's not going to meetings, she's seeing a psychiatrist.
+They later decide to attempt a reconciliation and slowly rebuild their relationship.
+Kate tells Sonny that she's seeing a psychiatrist out of town.
 It's later revealed that during her run-in with Jax, he signed over his share and rights to the MetroCourt to her, making her Carly's partner in the running of the hotel.
 After an argument with Sonny, it's revealed that Kate still has possession of her bloody wedding dress, locked away in an oak chest.
 Kate continues to get dropped phone calls and mysterious calls from unknown callers.

 At the Pulmonary event at the MetroCourt, Johnny unveils that Anthony is not his father but his grandfather.
 He promises to make Sonny pay for destroying his family.
 In the parking garage, a hitman shoots at Dante; Sonny interferes and gets shot himself.
 Upon finding out Sonny had been shot, Kate rushed to the garage and began to zone out of reality.
 She then visited Sonny in the hospital and left his side after he wanted to take revenge, ending their relationship again.
 She then goes to the dock, in her bloody wedding gown and is unsure of why she's there.
 She continued to act very despondent, and had difficulty recalling the events on the night.
 Kate then confesses to Dr. Ewen Keenan (Nathin Butler) that she's been finding random pieces of paper with names and phone numbers on them following her blackouts.

 After splitting with Sonny, the two reconnect on her desk.
-She continues to insist she is not "Connie" but "Kate.
+She continues to insist she is not "Connie" but "Kate".
 However, once he leaves, she continues to smell her old perfume.
 She shows up at Johnny Zacchara (Brandon Barash)'s and insists she is "Connie" and that "Kate" is the one with the problem.
 As "Connie" hatches her plan to use Johnny as a ploy to get "Kate" away from Sonny, "Kate" continues to struggle with her memories fading in and out.
 She confesses to Ewen that does still does not remember certain things about her days and he insists she possibly suffers from dissociative identity disorder, also known as DID.
 Johnny then arrives at the Crimson offices and pushes Kate to let Connie out, who ropes Johnny back into her plan, despite his decision to not go ahead with it.
 As they begin to have sex on her office desk, Kate re-emerges and throws Johnny out, cowering into her sweater, confused over her actions.